 To prepare, providers are encouraged to:

-The RCE is committed to informing the community about key developments through informational calls and updates.
+As we continue to develop the Common Agreement, the RCE is committed to informing the community about key developments through informational calls and updates.
 Activities underway include: